 I was still in elementary school, so I don’t recall exactly how old I was when my grandmother first took ill.
 Today the diagnosis would be Alzheimer’s disease; however, back in the mid 70’s it was just called senility.
 Whichever label you chose to give it, Mamma started to fade away.
 Some days, on my stops by her home, she would not open the door, she didn’t recognize me.

 My excitement would dissipate.

 My time with Mamma wouldn’t be on that day.

-Much of those years have faded with time, however, certain incidents stand out, forever burned in my memory.
+Much of those years have faded with time, however, certain incidents stand out, forever burned in memory.

 I came home from school to find my mother in the kitchen.
 She told me Mama was up watching television, she was having a good day.

 I was so happy it was a good day.
 We would get to have a visit like before she took ill.
 I rushed into Mamma’s room.
 I gave her a kiss.